7 quick technology wins professional services firms can make right now to emerge stronger from COVID-19

 Cyber Essentials is a good place to start, it really is the basics of security within an organisation.
-The government-backed scheme is designed to help firms reduce their risk of cyber-attack by implementing five basic security controls.
-As your firm now has employees working remotely, and particularly if you intend for it to stay that way, then you should be implementing Cyber Essentials as a bare minimum, not doing so is frankly negligent.
+The government-backed scheme helps firms reduce their risk of cyber-attack with five basic security controls.
+As your firm now has employees working remotely, and particularly if you intend for it to stay that way, then you should be implementing Cyber Essentials as a bare minimum.
+Not doing so is frankly negligent.

 6. Review all your cloud estates

-There’s no denying that cloud computing has been essential during the pandemic, enabling employees to remain productive outside of the office, collaborate with colleagues and deliver services for clients.
+There’s no denying that cloud computing has been essential during the pandemic.
+It has enabled employees to remain productive outside of the office, collaborate with colleagues and deliver services for clients.

-82% of firms increased their use of cloud in direct response to the pandemic, and COVID-19 will likely only accelerate the adoption of cloud technologies further.
-However, with millions of pounds of cloud expenditure already wasted every year, it is essential professional services firms review what they already have before jumping to invest further.
+82% of firms increased their use of cloud in direct response to the pandemic, and COVID-19 will likely only accelerate the adoption further.
+However, with millions of cloud expenditure wasted every year, professional services firms must review what they already have before investing further.

 Cloud sprawl, idle resources, and inefficient set-ups are just some of the common issues which result in wastage.
-Even reviewing something as simple as your software licences, for example, recent changes in the licensing of Microsoft 365, could result in a significant monthly saving, potentially thousands, giving you additional resources, which could be invested elsewhere for a higher financial return.
+Even reviewing something as simple as your software licences can help.
+For example, recent changes in the licensing of Microsoft 365, could result in a significant monthly saving, potentially thousands.
+As a result, you could have additional resources to invest elsewhere for a higher financial return.

-Going forward, it’s best practice to build in regular reviews of cloud usage and spending, as there are many factors which can quickly inflate your monthly bill.
+Going forward, it’s best practice to build in regular reviews of cloud usage and spending.
+There are many factors that can quickly inflate your monthly bill.

 7. Technical Skills Training

-Technical skills training is an essential investment for any professional services firm, ensuring that employees are using the software available in the most efficient, productive and secure way.
-Even with ‘standard’ software packages, such as Microsoft Word and Excel, most employees will only be familiar with the basics so could be missing out on features which would significantly enhance their productivity.
-Plus, remote working has likely introduced some new everyday tools, such as Microsoft Teams or Zoom, which employees may have had to learn ‘on the fly’.
+Technical skills training is an essential investment for any professional services firm.
+As they help ensure that employees use the software in the most efficient, productive and secure way.
+Even with ‘standard’ software packages, such as Microsoft Word and Excel, most employees will only be familiar with the basics.
+So they could be missing out on features that would significantly enhance their productivity.
+Plus, remote working probably introduced new tools, like Microsoft Teams, which employees may have had to learn “on the fly”.

 Training is also critical for strengthening firms’ security defences.
 60% of cyber-security breaches are the result of human error, and hackers are well-aware of weakness so are adapting their attacks to take advantage of this.
 Security training will help employees be aware of the types of attacks, how they respond and how their actions could affect the firm.
-As the cyber-security landscape evolves so rapidly, the training should be repeated regularly to make employees aware of new threats.
+As the cyber-security landscape evolves so rapidly, organisations should regularly repeat the training to make employees aware of new threats.

 When it comes to any type of employee training, it’s often best to involve a third party.
-Unless you have an internal training team or an IT team are familiar with user training methods and best practice, they may not provide the optimal training experience – particularly when it comes to specialist software like CRM systems, practice management systems or how to use dozens of Office 365 applications more effectively.
+Unless you have an internal team are who are familiar with best-practice methods, they may not provide the optimal experience.
+Particularly when it comes to specialist software like CRM systems or practice management systems.

 Next steps for professional services firms

-While we can’t be sure exactly what the future holds for professional service firms, it’s undeniable that technology will be a key enabler and differentiator.
-Law firms, accountants, and other professional services firms have all seen that virtual communication and digital client engagement are not only possible but viable.
+We can’t be sure exactly what the future holds for professional service firms.
+But it’s undeniable that technology will be a key enabler and differentiator.
+Law firms, accountants, and other firms have seen that virtual communication and digital client engagement are possible and viable.

-There will be pressure to invest in new technology and make great changes, but its important professional services firms do not get caught up in the panic buying cycle.
+There will be pressure to make great changes, but it’s important not to get caught in the panic buying cycle.
 Start with the quick wins and do not buy technology without a strategy set and clear business outcomes defined.
-Assess what you can do now, which is of little risk and requires low investment, but will deliver a measurable business gain.
+Assess what you can do now, which is low risk and low investment, but will deliver a measurable business gain.